Xenii1642/XiiSBar/README.md

 <img src="images/Assembly5.png" width= "780" />

-After that, you'll need to screew the board.
-I'm using M1.7x4 for plastic.
+After that, you'll need to screew the board in place.
+Use the M1.7x4 ones.